 Use Books (it is a bookcase, right)!

 Try adding books either vertically or horizontally to your bookshelf.
 Group books with similar spine colors together for a cohesive design.
-If you don’t happen to have similar-looking books all you have to do is turn them backwards on the shelf.
+If you don’t happen to have similar-looking books all you have to do is turn them back on the shelf.
 This is one trick I picked up from watching Joanna Gaines staging homes on Fixer Upper.